RichardDooling/Entertainment_Law/Representation/Representation.md

 BERNARD J. FRIED, J.

-This case involves the Peter Lampack Agency, Inc. ("PLA"), and Martha Grimes ("Grimes"), Penguin Group (USA) Inc. ("Penguin"), Penguin Putnam Inc. ("Penguin-Putnam"), Viking Penguin, a division of Penguin Group (USA) Inc. ("Viking-Penguin"), Signet, a division of Penguin Group (USA) Inc. ("Signet"), Onyx, a division of Penguin Group (USA) Inc. ("Onyx"), and New American Library, a division of Penguin Group (USA) Inc. ("New American").
+This case involves the Peter Lampack Agency, Inc. ("PLA"), and Martha Grimes ("Grimes"), and various corporate affiliates of the Penguin Group (USA) Inc. ("Penguin").

 It is undisputed that in or about 1996,
 Grimes, an author of literary and commercial fiction, retained PLA as her literary agent.
-PLA acted in this capacity for twelve years, during which it procured publishing agreements for numerous works authored by Grimes.
+PLA acted in this capacity for twelve years, during which it procured publishing agreements for many works authored by Grimes.
 Those works were published
 and Grimes received over twelve million dollars from the publication and domestic and international sale of her novels.